hafriedlander/SmallDogBig/README.md

 - edt is an alternative to hat
 - The x2 versions scale to x2 instead of x4 before processing.
 They're faster, but otherwise worse

+You will need at least 6GB of VRAM for HAT.
+The other upscalers should work in 4GB.

 You can adjust face correction with --w {adjust} which is 0-1.
 - 0 gives more correction at the expense of accuracy
 - 1 tries to be more accurate at the expense of correction.

 Use 0.7 - 0.9 for mostly good looking faces, or 0.2 for messed up faces.

 ### Weights